jimmyb2508/virtual-pet/README.md

 Navigate to the installed folder in the terminal and type `node`.

-Once in node you are going to need to allow it access to the JavaScript inside of the src file.
-Type `const Pet = require('../src/pet');` to allow this.
+Once in node you are going to need to allow it access to the JavaScript inside of the src file: Type `const Pet = require('../src/pet');` to allow this.

 Now you can create your pet!
 Type `const pet = new Pet('Your-name-here');`